Resources & Facilities

 - Victorian Web – Extensive background information and source materials on 19th-century Britain.

 - Holocaust and Genocide Studies - An international journal full of scholarship pertaining to the Holocaust and other genocides.

 - Holocaust History Project – Archive of documents, photographs, recordings, and essays.

 Latin American History

-- Foreign Relations of the United States with Cuba - State Department report of early 1960s relations between the US and Cuba.
+- Foreign Relations of the United States with Cuba - The US State Department report of early 1960s relations between the US and Cuba.

 - Documents Relating to American Foreign Policy, the Cuban Missile Crisis